 females are a more dull, dappled brown and white color and do not have showy features.

 Greater sage-grouse historically inhabited most of the sagebrush steppe in the western United States.
 Their numbers have declined along with this habitat.
 It is believed that 56% of the greater sage-grouse historical range has been lost.

 Greater sage-grouse depend on large areas of sagebrush, along with a variety of native grasses, forbs, and shrubs.
 Sage-grouse need diverse habitat for different seasons.
 Open areas are needed during the breeding season, while more dense cover is needed for nesting, raising young, and for winter habitat.

-The Greater Sage-grouse (Centrocercus urophasianus), North America’s largest grouse, is a ground-feeding upland bird the size of a chicken.
-It is known for exciting and brilliant display behaviors by males during the breeding season.
-This behavior occurs from early March to mid-May when multiple males gather in traditional open areas called leks.
+The greater sage-grouse is known for exciting and brilliant display behaviors by males during the breeding season.
+This behavior occurs from early March to mid-May, when multiple males gather in open areas called leks.
 During this time, males use their tail feathers and expandable air sacs under their throats to compete with other males for optimum position on the lek and the attention of females.

-At Craters of the Moon the National Park Service (NPS) monitors Greater Sage-grouse as well as its habitat to aid in conservation efforts.
+At Craters of the Moon, the National Park Service (NPS) monitors greater sage-grouse, as well as its habitat, to aid in conservation efforts.
 The NPS monitors these magnificent birds and their habitat by conducting annual lek counts of male sage-grouse.
-The NPS also helps preserve sagebrush steppe habitat by monitoring it and controlling invasive exotic plant species which threaten to degrade this habitat.
+The NPS also helps to preserve sagebrush steppe habitat by monitoring it and controlling invasive exotic plant species which threaten to degrade this habitat.